 Unfortunately, the market isn’t prepared for what’s coming because they continue to believe there will always be a BID for most STOCKS, BONDS, & REAL ESTATE.
 This was true as the world added oil production over the past century, but that all changes when we go over the ENERGY CLIFF.
 Thus, the BID for most STOCKS, BONDS, & REAL ESTATE will disappear, which is why it is extremely important to be holding physical gold and silver.

-DISCLAIMER: SRSrocco Report provides intelligent, well-researched information to those with interest in the economy and investing.
+DISCLAIMER: SRSrocco Report provides intelligent, well-researched information to those with interest in the economy and asset values.
 Neither SRSrocco Report nor any of its owners, officers, directors, employees, subsidiaries, affiliates, licensors, service and content providers, producers or agents provide financial advisement services.
 Neither do we work miracles.
-We provide our content and opinions to readers only so that they may make informed investment decisions.
+We provide our content and opinions to readers only so that they may make informed decisions on all types of assets.
 Under no circumstances should you interpret opinions which SRSrocco Report or Steve St. Angelo offers on this or any other website as financial advice.

 Check back for new articles and updates at the SRSrocco Report.
 You can also follow us on Twitter and Youtube below: